terraform-linters/tflint-load-config-action/README.md

-# Remote tflint config
+# tflint Load Config Action

-Copy a tflint configuration file from a remote repository to use with `tflint`.
+Copy a tflint configuration file from a remote repository to use locally with `tflint`.

 ## Usage